 - (a.) that the parties are free to consult legal counsel at any time and are encouraged to have any settlement agreement resulting from the mediation process reviewed by counsel before they sign it; and - (b.) that a mediated agreement, once signed, is binding and can have a significant effect upon the rights of the parties and upon the status of the case. - B. Continuing Mediation.
 A mediator shall withdraw from a mediation if the mediator believes the mediation is being used to further illegal conduct.
 A mediator shall withdraw if the mediator believes any agreement reached would be the result of fraud, duress, overreaching, the absence of bargaining ability, or unconscionability.
-A mediator shall not prolong a mediation session if it becomes apparent that the case is unsuitable for mediation or if one or more of the parties is unable or unwilling to participate in the mediation process in a meaningful manner. - C. Avoidance of Delay.
+A mediator shall not prolong a mediation session if it becomes apparent that the case is unsuitable for mediation or if one or more of the parties is unable or unwilling to participate in the mediation process in a meaningful manner except in multi-party disputes in which the parties who are willing and able to participate may reach a resolution. - C. Avoidance of Delay.
 A mediator shall perform mediation services in a timely and expeditious fashion, avoiding delays whenever reasonably possible.
 A mediator shall refrain from accepting additional appointments when it becomes apparent that completion of mediation assignments already accepted cannot be accomplished in a timely fashion.

-STANDARD 4.
+STANDARD 3.
 SELF-DETERMINATION

 - A. Parties= Right and Obligation to Decide.
 A mediator is to assist the parties in reaching an informed and voluntary agreement.
 Substantive decisions made during mediation are to be made voluntarily by the parties. - B. Prohibition of Coercion.
 A mediator shall not coerce or unfairly influence a party into entering into a settlement agreement. - C. Misrepresentation Prohibited.
 A mediator shall not intentionally misrepresent material facts or circumstances in the course of a mediation. - D. Balanced Process.
-A mediator shall encourage a reasonably balanced process and encourage the parties to participate in the mediation proceedings in a non-adversarial manner.

-E. Responsibility to Nonparticipating Parties.
+A mediator shall encourage a reasonably balanced process and encourage the parties to participate in the mediation proceedings in a non-adversarial manner. - E. Responsibility to Nonparticipating Parties.
 A mediator may promote consideration of the interests of persons who may be affected by an agreement resulting from the mediation process and who are not represented in the mediation process.

-STANDARD 5.
+STANDARD 4.
 IMPARTIALITY AND CONFLICTS OF INTEREST